labdao/docs/README.md

 ### Deployment

 This repository is deployed using [Vercel](https://vercel.com/), which has a Docusaurus V2 template.
 Just create a new Vercel project, connect it to this repository, and click deploy, and you're off to the races!

+### Misc

+We collect anonymized analytics information from visitors to the documentation site to help us write better docs and understand which documentation is most important to our users.